Cushing's SyndromeSkip to the navigation

 What are the symptoms?

-symptoms often appear slowly over time and may include:
+The symptoms vary and often appear slowly over time.
+You may have:

-acne, and dark purple-red stretch marks on the
+- Skin changes, such as bruising, acne, or dark purple-red stretch marks on your belly.

 How is Cushing's syndrome diagnosed?